GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/google-translate/docs/modules/google-translate/en.md

 ## List of languages

-You can translate your content to any of the following languages:
+You can translate your content to any of the <a href="https://cloud.google.com/translate/docs/languages" target="_blank">following languages</a>:

 | Code | Language |
 | --- | --- |